italian dessert recipes

 Why is this the "best" sangria recipe?

-Because this is the traditional sangria recipe.
+To me BEST means fool proof.
+Proven.
+This is the traditional sangria recipe.
 It's a good starting point when you are looking to create your own concoction.
+You start here.
+Get the technique down (which isn't difficult) and then move on, or come back to old-faithful.

 What makes a *bad* sangria?